unhackathon/website/springboard-projects/websockets.md

 }
 {% endhighlight %}

-This server will echo the points it recieves over the websocket connection back to the client websocket.
+This server will echo the points it receives over the websocket connection back to the client websocket.

 The client side drawing code
 ---------------------
 That is all well and good, but our client still doesn't know how to deal with messages from the server.
-The only two changes we need to make to have a working networked drawing client are have the client send the message to the server when you click and drag, and to do the actual drawing when it recieves a messages from the server.
+The only two changes we need to make to have a working networked drawing client are have the client send the message to the server when you click and drag, and to do the actual drawing when it receives a messages from the server.

 Modify the code in mouseMove to look like this:
 ```